coda/packs-sdk/docs/guides/advanced/schemas.md

 ### Column names {: #column-names}

 By default sync table column names are derived from the [normalized name](#normalization) of the corresponding schema property.
-For example, a property with the key `contact_email` would be normalized to the property name `contactEmail` which would result in a column named "Contact email".
+For example, a property with the key `contact_email` would be normalized to the property name `ContactEmail` which would result in a column named "Contact email".
 This is just the default name for the column however, and users can later rename it in their doc if they so desire.

 While these automatically derived column names are convenient, they can result in some strange column names when the original property key contains punctuation, special characters, or a mixture of casing.
 For example, a property key of `iPhone_version` will end up as a column named "I phone version".